Triclosan removal from water

 Triclosan water treatment

 One of the key advantages of the Rosalox™ system is its exceptional adsorption capacity.
-The system utilizes a proprietary adsorbent material – Nyex™ – which exhibits high selectivity and affinity for a wide range of organic contaminants, including triclosan.
+The system utilises a proprietary adsorbent material – Nyex™ – which exhibits high selectivity and affinity for a wide range of organic contaminants, including Triclosan.

 Jerome Budin